NVIDIA/NeMo-Framework-Launcher/README.md

 fine-tune on should be set in training.model.unet_config.from_pretrained.
 You can follow the same procedure as described above in section [5.3.3.
 Stable Diffusion Training].

-3.Dreambooth training is also recommended to use pretrained checkpoints for AutoencoderKL and CLIP.
+3.In order to train DreamBooth, a pretrained Stable Diffusion model is required.
+However, it is important to note that only the UNet component needs to be fine-tuned, while AutoencoderKL and CLIP remain unaltered.
+We recommend training the base Stable Diffusion model with AutoencoderKL and CLIP, using the pretrained checkpoints for initialization.
 See Section 6.3.3 for details.
 Please be advised the scripts that NVIDIA provides are optional to use and will download models that are based on public data which may contain copyrighted material.
 Consult your legal department before using these scripts.

 ### 6.4.
 Checkpoint Conversion